fluencelabs/tendermint-demo/tmdemoapp/docs/TM Demo App.md

 ## Implementation details
 ### A. How Proxy sees operation processing
 Let's observe how operation processing looks like.
-1. Proxy gets call from the client.
+1. Proxy gets call with `op` from the client.
 2. Proxy decomposes operation into 2 interactions with cluster: transaction submit and response query.
-3. Obtains some state key `opTarget` (it is chosen from some pool of such temporary target keys).
+3. It obtains some state key `opTarget` (it might use different such keys and choose one of them somehow).
 4. For transaction submit Proxy:
-	* Serializes API call to some string `opTx` like: "opTarget=SomeOperation(reqParam1,reqParam2)".
-Its binary representation is *transaction* in terms of Tendermint.
+	* Obtains `opTx` as `<opTarget>=<opTx>`.
+The `opTx` binary representation is *transaction* in terms of Tendermint.
-	* Queries some TM via RPC call: `http://<node_host>:46678/broadcast_tx_commit?tx=<opTx>`.
+	* Queries some TM via RPC call: `http://<node_endpoint>/broadcast_tx_commit?tx=<opTx>`.
 	* In case of correct (without error messages and not timed out) TM response it treats `height` from it as `opHeight` and considers transaction committed (but yet not validated) and proceeds to the next step.
 5. Proxy check whether `opHeight`-th block contains `opTx` indeed:
 	* Queries `http://<node_endpoint>/block?height=<opHeight>`.
 	* In case of correct TM response it checks for `opTx` existence in transaction list section of response and checks block signature.
-	* Upon leaving this step Proxy is sure that the cluster has already performed the operation, committed it to the state, but it has no information about reaching consensus for the operation result.
+	* Upon leaving this step Proxy is sure that the cluster already performed the operation, committed it to the state, but it has no information about reaching consensus for the operation result.
 6. Proxy waits for `opHeight+1`-th block to ensure cluster consensus for resulting app hash:
 	* Waits some small time.
 	* Starts periodically querying `http://<node_endpoint>/block?height=<opHeight+1>`.